-The Energy Observer, the world’s first autonomous hydrogen-powered ship utilises solar powered energy and also produces its own hydrogen from seawater.
+The Energy Observer, the world’s first autonomous hydrogen-powered ship utilizes solar-powered energy and also produces its own hydrogen from seawater.

 The futuristic ship is being hailed as a model for energy networks with its zero greenhouse gas emissions or fine particles and is currently circumnavigating the globe.
 The tour is sponsored by Toyota, who is very strong on its commitment to renewable energy.